 Seafood Lunch

-However, if you are looking for something a little more casual, stop by Sam’s Chowder House (3 miles south on PCH from Moss Beach), where they serve award-winning clam chowder and lobster rolls with a view of Half Moon Bay.
+However, if you are looking for something a little more casual, stop by Sam’s Chowder House (3 miles south on PCH from Moss Beach), where they not only serve award-winning clam chowder but legendary lobster rolls and with a great view of Half Moon Bay!

 Half Moon Bay Trail and Beaches